 - understand the importance of and be able to implement patient- and family-centered, evidence-based approaches to identify, treat, and prevent hearing and balance disorders affecting individuals of all ages; and

 - become leaders—nationally and internationally—driving innovation, shaping the future of the profession, and disseminating information about consequences of untreated hearing and balance disorders as well as the importance of early intervention and prevention.

 Doctor of Philosophy in Speech and Hearing Science

 The Doctor of Philosophy in Speech and Hearing Science provides flexible, comprehensive training for scholar-researchers interested in communication processes and their disorders.
 The program provides excellent preparation for careers in academics, industry, and research.
 There continues to be a strong demand for graduates with doctoral-level training and graduates of the Ph.D. program routinely advance to postdoctoral research positions or are hired as university faculty members.

 - critical thinking through reading, discussing, and writing about relevant scientific literature;

-- competence in designing and conducting quality research, from concept to methodology, and through to data analysis and publication;
+- design and conduct quality research, from concept to methodology, and through to data analysis and publication;

 - competence in scientific writing;

-- competence in developing and delivering quality oral research presentations; and
+- develop and deliver quality oral research presentations; and

-- competence in developing and delivering course material to undergraduate and graduate classes.
+- develop and deliver course material to undergraduate and graduate classes.